marcelm/cutadapt/README.md

 ----------

 Cut an adapter from reads given in a FASTA file.
-Try to remove an adapter three times (this is usually not needed), use the default error rate of 10%, write result to output.fa:
+Try to remove an adapter three times (this is usually not needed), use the default error rate of 10%, write result to `output.fa`:

     cutadapt -n 3 -a TGAGACACGCAACAGGGGAAAGGCAAGGCACACAGGGGATAGG input.fa > output.fa